 December 8, 2014

 A lot of people don’t put too much thought into their dryer, which means that they don’t really care about the dryer vent that they choose.
-However, choosing a high quality dryer vent is incredibly important, not just in ensuring that the dryer works efficiently but that it works safely as well.
-One of the most important dryer safety tips to follow is to choose a high quality dryer vent.
+However, choosing a high-quality dryer vent is incredibly important, not just in ensuring that the dryer works efficiently but that it works safely as well.
+One of the best dryer vent safety tips to follow is to choose a high-quality dryer vent.

-Keep these dryer safety tips in mind and be sure to use a high quality dryer vent in order to ensure both dryer safety and efficiency.
+Keep these dryer safety tips in mind and be sure to use a high-quality best dryer vent in order to ensure both dryer safety and efficiency.